odrinl/dutch-comics/README.md

 - Translation of selected regions in pdf

 ### Design

-Design I was trying to do in a funny style of vintage colourful comics.
+I was trying to do design of my app in a funny style of vintage colourful comics.

 ## Project requirements